prod3v3loper/php-honeypot-robots-bait/README.md

 # Refuse

-Once everything has been implemented, the attacker's data is written to a file with the help of the `logger.php`
+Once everything has been implemented, the attacker's data is written to a file with the help of the `class.HoneyPot.php`

 ## Log file permissions

-The rights for the file are therefore set in `logger.php`.
+The rights for the file are therefore set in `class.HoneyPot.php`.

 > **Important**
 >